Automatically Sell Online Courses w/ Our Free, Proven Funnel Template

 - Risk reversal

-Last but not least in the foundation is your checkout page.
+Last but not least in your sales funnel foundation is your checkout page.

-After leads are sold on your online course being the solution to their problem, they’ll head to the checkout page to make their enrollment official.
+After leads are sold on your online course being the solution to their problem, they’ll head to your checkout page to make their enrollment official.

 But don’t be fooled: your job isn’t done yet.